Now Playing

 5:30PM PRESENTATION STARTS

-*Adult beverage is offered.
+*One Adult beverage is offered.
 Please plan to be seated by 5:20pm

 Due to the high demand and frequent sellouts of our screenings, we strongly recommend purchasing tickets online in advance.
 Please arrive early to secure your seat and indulge in refreshments before the show begins!